 Technology in Education: Empowering Students with Disabilities

-In recent years, the incorporation of technology into education has created new opportunities for students with disabilities, making learning more inclusive, accessible, and personalized to individual requirements.
-Technology is transforming the educational landscape for students with disabilities, from educational software and apps designed specifically for learning disabilities to digital tools that create inclusive classrooms, as well as innovative uses of online platforms and virtual reality (VR) in special education.
+Over the past few years, the integration of technology in education has provided new opportunities for students with disabilities, making the learning experience more inclusive, accessible, and tailored to individual needs.
+Technology is changing the learning environment of students with disabilities, both in educational software and applications that address educational disabilities and in the digital technology to make classrooms inclusive and creative applications of online platforms and virtual reality (VR) in special education.

 Educational Software and Apps Designed for Learning Disabilities